Xilinx/wireless-xorif/src/xorif-app/README.md

 * The xorif-app server needs to be initialized before it can correctly accept most commands
     * This can be done by sending the "init" command, e.g. `xorif-app -c "init"`
-    * Note, the xorif-app server only needs to be initialized once (after starting, or after sending a the "finish" command).
+    * Note, the xorif-app server only needs to be initialized once (after starting, or again after sending the "finish" command).
 However, sending "init" multiple times is not a problem, and it will be ignored by the server.
     * The xorif-app will attempt to deduce the device name itself from the available platform devices.
 However, it can also be specified explicitly, e.g. `xorif-app -c "init fhi a0000000.oran_radio_if"`.
+The device name can be found from the device tree (e.g. system.dts file).
     * The server can also be set to "auto-initialize" with the `-i` option when starting the xorif-app server.

 * Some commands also provide additional information, for example...